 Inflation predicts that the observed perturbations should be in thermal equilibrium with each other.
 This structure for the perturbations has been confirmed by the Planck spacecraft, WMAP spacecraft and other cosmic microwave background (CMB) experiments, and galaxy surveys.

-If you study these ideas, somehow they were weaknesses turned into successes of inflation.
-It is quite bizarre!
+If you study the ideas below, somehow they were weaknesses of big bang theory turned into successes of inflation.
+It is quite bizarre considering both theories are off-kilter!

-In 𝗡𝗣𝗤𝗚 there is no need for causal connection of the universe where variation in the cosmic microwave background is 1 part in 100000.
-With galaxy-local micro-bangs and galaxy-local inflation, we have a Planck process, governed by the same physics, throughout the universe.
+In NPQG there is no need for causal connection of the universe where variation in the cosmic microwave background is 1 part in 100000.
+With galaxy-local mini-bangs and galaxy-local inflation, we have a Planck limits scale process, governed by the same physics, throughout the universe.
 It is natural in NPQG to expect isotropy.

-NPQG has no such flatness issue since NPQG is based upon a 3D Euclidean void space, which is perfectly geometrically flat.
+NPQG has no such flatness issue since NPQG is based upon a 3D Euclidean time and space, which is perfectly geometrically flat.
 There is nothing to explain with NPQG, because flatness is the nature of space.
-In NPQG, it is the superfluid bubble that implements curvature due to superfluid temperature, i.e., gravity, and now we can restart the scientific inquiry with regards to local, regional, and bubble wide expansion or contraction or fluctuations.
+In NPQG, it is the spacetime æther that implements curvature due to changing energy density, i.e., gravity, and now we can restart the scientific inquiry with regards to local, regional expansion or contraction or fluctuations.

-The monopole problem: Dr. Sutter talks about how exotic the universe must be as it emerges at less than 10^-35 seconds old with incredibly high temperature and density.
-It must be in a plasma of oppositely charged particles he says.
-Paul says protons and electrons.
+The Monopole Problem — Dr. Sutter talks about how exotic the universe must be as it emerges at less than 10-35 seconds old with incredibly high temperature, energy, and density.
+By exotic he means that the temperature, energy, and density is so many orders of magnitude greater than we can create in our highest energy experiments.
+It must be in a plasma of oppositely charged particles – specifically protons and electrons Sutter surmises.
+He’s close, but it’s the electrino and positrino point charges that compose the plasma.

 Which forces of nature are present at the Planck scale?
-When we talk about Planck particles, we need to emphasize that interior Planck particles are not participating in reactions.
+When we talk about Planck particles in a Planck core, we need to emphasize that interior Planck particles are not participating in much of anything.
 They are maxed out on energy and so are their neighbors.
-Coulomb’s law rules out an electrical field.
-The magnetic field may be the maximum possible.
 The weak, strong, and gravitational forces are not present for interior Planck particles.
 What about surface Planck particles?
 They are free to react and shed energy.
-They participate in gravity and presumably other forces.
+They participate in gravity and exert electromagnetic and kinetic forces.

-The inflaton field problem.
-It is very clear to me that physicists have gone field-happy.
+The Inflaton Field Problem — It is very clear to me that physicists have gone field-happy.
 It seems as if physicists think any problem can be resolved with a new field!
+Well the concept is good as an intellectual stepping stone, but the inflaton is far better described with the mathematics of the dipoles that form Noether energy conservation cores.

-Sir Roger Penrose (https://youtu.be/PAdh70yeLmM) candidly discusses concerns with inflation and how new theories attempt to resolve these tensions.
-Frankly, I do not see any such concerns nor tensions with NPQG.
+Sir Roger Penrose candidly discusses concerns with inflation and how new theories attempt to resolve these tensions.
+Frankly, I do not see any such concerns or tensions with NPQG.

 “The thing about the singularity, which means the Big Bang… well, singularity means where everything goes to infinity and your equations sort of give up on you… and you get them in black holes.
 But the thing about the singularity and the Big Bang and it’s a very, very special character, and this is a strange thing, which cosmologists don’t really come to terms with.
 And it has this character, that if you stretched it out, sort of uniformly, completely stretched it out, it would disappear.“Sir Roger Penrose

-NPQG can explain this very special character.
-If the singularity were completely stretched out (if it were possible, which it is not) the singularity would become a surface only strand and this would enable time to restart for Planck particles upon their first energy transaction.
-This would also return matter-energy that had been shielded in interior Planck particles so they may be accounted for as mass in the superfluid and participate in gravity.
-The natural process for this “stretching” of the singularity is SMBH jets.
+NPQG can explain this very special characteristic.
+If the singularity was completely stretched out (if it were possible, which it is not) the singularity would become a surface-only strand, and this would enable time to restart for Planck core particles upon their first energy transaction.
+This would also make apparent some of the energy that had been shielded in interior Planck core particles so they may be accounted for as mass in the æther and participate in gravity.
+The natural process for this “stretching” of the singularity is supermassive black hole (SMBH) jets.
 We solve this in NPQG with a mathematical treatment to allow for mass-energy disappearance while time is stopped for Planck particles.

 Here is a summary comparison of the Big Bang-inflation model vs. galaxy local recycling.